teeseeuu/FITD-SRD-Supes/Blades-in-the-Dark-SRD.md

 # Effect

-In *Blades in the Dark*, you achieve goals by taking actions and facing consequences.
+In *Capes in the Dark*, you achieve goals by taking actions and facing consequences.
 But how many actions does it take to achieve a particular goal?
 That depends on the **effect level** of your actions.
 The GM judges the effect level using the profiles below.
 Which one best matches the action at hand -- **great**, **standard**, or **limited**?
 Each effect level indicates the questions that should be answered for that effect, as well as how many segments to tick if you're using a **progress clock**.

 | Effect Levels |                                                                                                                  | Ticks |
 | ------------: | :--------------------------------------------------------------------------------------------------------------- | :---: |